ashishkumar30/Django-Projects/Simple_API_Creation_On_NLP/readme.txt

 python manage.py runserver

-# pass data in json format {"data":"This is Ashish and i am software developer"}
+# pass data in json format {"data":"This is Ashish"}
 # API will now give response with part of speach of every word.